 Maine short-term disability benefits provide crucial income protection for workers who are unable to work because of a temporary medical condition.
 Growing families use these policies frequently during their childbearing years.

 Private short-term disability insurance policies in Maine can protect your income in case of medical events that may cause you to stop working.
 Your income supports your rent or mortgage payment, car loans, etc. It may make sense to insure your paycheck!

 - Maine disability insurance laws

-Many people ask “how does short term disability insurance work in Maine?”
-It works pretty much the same way in Maine as in other states with a few minor exceptions.
+Many people ask, “How does short-term disability benefits work in Maine?”
 If you were unable to work for several months, would you have enough money salted away to keep your family above water?
 If not, you may want to purchase coverage right away.
-ME does not offer state temporary disability benefits.

-Maine short term disability for pregnancy can help you relax and focus on the health of mom and her baby.
-If you are already pregnant and need insurance your options are limited.
+Short-term disability for pregnancy in Maine can help you relax and focus on the health of mom and her baby.
+If you are already pregnant and need insurance, your options are limited.
 Pregnancy benefits are payable only when your policy begins prior to conception.

 - Generate maternity leave income

 If you are considering getting pregnant, you have an opportunity to buy a policy that makes payments when you are perfectly healthy: your normal maternity labor and delivery!
 Do not pass up on this chance.

 Short-term disability for maternity leave makes payments or either six or eight weeks depending upon the type of delivery.
 Payments begin after satisfying an elimination period.
 Your maternity leave benefit may fund three years of monthly premium payments.